hardin47/website/Math150/Notes/08-PoisReg.md

 Like every model, there are technical conditions associated with Poisson Regression.
 The closer the data (population) conform to the conditions, the more useful the model will be at describing the context at hand.
 Remember,
  > All models are wrong, but some models are useful."  -George Box.

- So, assessing whether the technical conditions are reasonable will help in determing whether the analysis performed under a particular model was a good thing to do.
+ So, assessing whether the technical conditions are reasonable will help in determining whether the analysis performed under a particular model was a good thing to do.

 1. Line:  The log of the mean is a linear function of $X$:  $\ln(\mu_i) = \beta_0 + \beta_1 X_i.$
 2. Independence: The observations are independent (often characterized by a simple random sample or something approximating a simple random sample).